 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not offer wifi capability.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II, while the E-M5 II was followed by the Olympus E-M5 III.
+Both the 7D and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The 7D was replaced by the Canon 7D Mark II, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Olympus E-M5 II or vice versa?
 The listing below highlights the relative strengths of the two models.